jojozhuang/jojozhuang.github.io/_posts/2016-09-25-creating-tomcat-image-with-docker-file.md

 ## 1. What is Dockerfile?
 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using docker build users can create an automated build that executes several command-line instructions in succession.

-## 2. Create Tomcat Image with Dockerfile
+## 2. Creating Tomcat Image with Dockerfile
 Previous, we use the following command to create tomcat container.
 ```sh
 $ docker run --name=gstomcat -d -v ~/Documents/gstomcat:/usr/local/tomcat/webapps/gamestore -p 31020:8080 -p 8000:8000 -e JPDA_ADDRESS=8000 tomcat catalina.sh jpda run